nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/secure_handler.rst

 Support Content Security Policy (CSP)
 -------------------------------------------------------
-You can enable CSP-related features by combining this handler setting with ``ContentSecurityPolicyHeader`` and :ref:`CSP support for JSP custom tags <tag-content_security_policy>`.
+You can enable CSP-related features by combining this handler setting with ``ContentSecurityPolicyHeader`` and :ref:`CSP support for Jakarta Server Pages Custom Tags <tag-content_security_policy>`.

 .. tip::
     Content Security Policy (CSP) is a mechanism that can be added to detect and mitigate the impact of content injection attacks such as cross-site scripting.